fhmwg/current-tags/stage1.md

 Implementations should be prepared to store and display strings of arbitrary lengths.

 In particular, [captions](#2.2) often contain many distinct pieces of information in somewhat verbose prose and may extend into tens of thousands of characters or more.

+The [title](#2.2) is intended to be a short descriptive title and may be truncated for display, but should not be truncated in the preserved metadata itself.
+See [§3.1.2](#3.1.2) for more.

 ## 3.6.
 Archival quality <a name="3.6"></a>